Step One: Create a Trip

-"Fall is really a premier time for fishing," says Mike Staggs of the Wisconsin DNR's Bureau of Fisheries Management.
-"People tend to quit thinking about it - they put their boats away, kids are back in school and it's almost hunting season.
-But it is a great season for anglers - the fish are hungrier and there aren't as many people going after them."
+The Wisconsin DNR's Bureau of Fisheries Management indicates that "Fall is a premier time for fishing."
+Even though it's a time when people tend to quit thinking about it - they put their boats away, kids are back in school and it's almost hunting season - But it is a great season for anglers.
+It's when the fish are hungrier and there aren't as many people going after them.

 Musky Mania in the Northwoods

 Make no doubt about it - fishing for Wisconsin's state fish, the muskellunge, reaches its peak in the autumn.
 Though they are active all summer, musky appetites grow when the water temperature dips below 60 degrees, typically in mid-to late September.
 As lake temperatures drop, these "freshwater barracudas" go on a feeding binge that lasts through November, fattening themselves up prior to winter on ciscoes, white suckers and yellow perch.
 It is during this season that the biggest fish of the year are typically caught, such as the 53-inch, 51-pound monster Tom Gelb pulled in November in Vilas County (one of the only 50+ pound muskies caught in the U.S. in recent years.)
 Fall is also when most major musky tournaments are held, including the annual Greater Wisconsin Muskie Tournament in St. Germain and the Sawyer County Fall Musky Tournament in Hayward (both in October.)